mynavitechtus-minhnt3/techtus_base_flutter/tools/vscode/README.md

 ### 1.2. uiFolderPath

-Path to the Folder that contains the generated files from the command [nals:Create new Page](#21-nalscreate-new-page)
+Path to the Folder that contains the generated files from the command [mynavi:Create new Page](#21-mynavicreate-new-page)

 * Default value: `"lib/ui/page"`

 ### 1.3. dataModelPath

-Path to the Folder that contains the generated files from the command [nals:[API] Clipboard to Data Model](#23-nalsapi-clipboard-to-data-model)
+Path to the Folder that contains the generated files from the command [mynavi:[API] Clipboard to Data Model](#23-mynaviapi-clipboard-to-data-model)

 * Default value: `"lib/model/api"`

 ### 1.4 autoExportBarrier

-It is used for the [nals:Auto export](#22-nalsauto-export) command.
+It is used for the [mynavi:Auto export](#22-mynaviauto-export) command.
 It is a String placed in the [index.dart](../../lib/index.dart) file.
 All code above this string will not be replaced by the tool.
 For example:

 ```
 library app;